By Bill Kleiman

 Wilhelm and Rericha also state that “It since has become ubiquitous and persistent in waste ground and degraded portions of remnant natural areas. “

 A few of our stewards have been known to remove queen annes lace, but this is because they have very little of it, because they have seeded the area and those native plants are starting to dominate, the queen annes lace is decreasing and they want to be rid of it.
-We sometimes will mow a thick patch because someone is asking us to.
-It is biennial so you can mow it for some effect, or spade it.
-But perhaps leave it and go pick some seed to plant there.
+It is the weeding you do if you no other weed to worry about.